langerdaniel9/cse-300-user-instructions/docs/source/index.rst

 Open Command Prompt and paste in the command, and click enter to run it.
 This will create a docker container that will allow you to connect to your computer from anywhere.

 Now we also need to find the local IP of your computer.
-To do this, navigate to settings, Network & internet, and either Ethernet or Wi-Fi.
+To do this, navigate to your Windows settings, Network & internet, and either Ethernet or Wi-Fi, depending on which you are using.
 Find the field that says IPv4 address, and copy it.

 We now will go back to Twingate and add your computer as a network resource.

-From the Network overview page, navigate to resources, and add a resource by clicking the ``+ Resource`` button.
+From the network overview page, navigate to resources, and add a resource by clicking the ``+ Resource`` button.

 Select the network to add the resource to, enter a name for the resouce, and paste in the IP address into the address field.